 Process Documentation

-When a team decides they need better process documentation tools, the options seem obvious: spin up a wiki, record some videos, or try a workflow recording tool.
-But choosing the wrong format for the wrong job can leave you with documentation that nobody trusts, nobody updates, and nobody uses.
-This guide breaks down each approach honestly — so you can pick the best documentation tool for the work your team actually does.
+When a team decides they need better process documentation, the first decision usually is not "which vendor should we buy?"
+It's "what format should our documentation take?"
+Spin up a wiki, record some videos, or try a workflow recording tool.
+Choosing the wrong format for the wrong job leaves you with documentation that nobody trusts, nobody updates, and nobody uses.

 Tools like Confluence and Notion are the default choice for most operations teams.
 They're easy to set up, flexible, and everyone already knows how to use them.
 For the right type of content, they work well.